12 Gentle Seated Stretches for Seniors

 11. Head circles (4 min in video)

-Turn head to look over one shoulder.
-Very slowly, drop the chin and circle the head around and bring it up to look over the other shoulder.
+Turn your head to look over one shoulder.
+Very slowly, drop the chin and circle the head around, and bring it up to look over the other shoulder.

-Then drop the chin again and circle the head back to the original side.
+Then drop your chin again and circle your head back to its original side.

 12. Overhead stretch (4 min 13 sec in video)

-Take a deep breath in and stretch arms up toward ceiling.
+Take a deep breath in and stretch your arms up toward the ceiling.
 Exhale and bring arms back down.

 Advertisement

-The most important thing in exercise is to keep your older adult comfortable and injury-free.
+The most crucial thing in exercise is to keep your older adult comfortable and injury-free.

 Follow the instructor’s movements only as far as is comfortable.
 None of these movements should cause pain.